You could be owed compensation if you’ve spent money in Google’s Play Store

 What’s happening with this claim?

 The Competition Appeal Tribunal certified the application for this claim in July 2022.
 Google was not represented at the court hearing after choosing to no longer oppose the application.
-This means the claim can proceed to full trial with Coll representing affected Android smartphone or tablet users.
-People who meet the criteria of the class but want to be excluded had until 28 November 2022 to do this.
-A similar claim is being pursued by Dr Rachael Kent regarding Apple’s alleged abuse of Play Store practices.
+The claim will proceed to full trial in October 2025 with Coll representing affected Android smartphone or tablet users.
+In March 2025, the Tribunal agreed to hear the expert evidence together from this claim and a similar claim against Google from Epic Games.
+This will happen at Coll’s trial.
+A similar consumer claim is being pursued by Dr Rachael Kent against Apple for alleged anti-competitive App Store practices

 Share this…